n_build_threads. Controls the number of threads used to build

 under these circumstances, at the cost of a longer search time.
 Alternatively,

-parameter to reduce the dimensionality or lower n_trees
+set the pca parameter to reduce the dimensionality or lower n_trees, both of

 which will reduce the size of the index on disk.
 However, either may lower the